FilledStacks/expression-ui/README.md

 ## Technical research

+If you're interested in helping I would appreciate that.

+I'm currently doing the Flutter parts, I would love for react-native, iOS native, Android native and all of those to be developed / researched at the same time.

-If you're interested in helping.
-Please reach out on [Twitter](https://twitter.com/danemackier) and I'll add you to our discord.
+Please reach out on [Twitter](https://twitter.com/danemackier) and I'll add you to our Discord if you'd like to help explore this idea.

 ### UI Research